mkingopng/go-ref-lights/notes.md

 ---

 ### Summary of key “next steps”
-1. remove x-ray or fix it
-2. Make sure all docstrings and comments **reflect the actual code** after you unify the logic for meeting selection, seat vacancy, etc.
+1. Make sure all docstrings and comments **reflect the actual code** after you unify the logic for meeting selection, seat vacancy, etc.
-3. super user code
+2. super user code & functionality
-4. testing
+3. testing suite
-5. CDK code improvements
+4. CDK code improvements
-an
+5. remove x-ray or fix it
+6. fix all remaining warnings, TODO and FIX_ME
+7. format logout page